JimHinson/JimHinson/README.md

 # Quality is a way of life
-### Hi there 👋
+## Hi there 👋
 - 🔭 I’m currently working on
--- Quality Leadership
+-- Quality Leadership: Leading my organization to deliver business value faster through improved quality
+-- Team ownership of quality encourages shared testing
+-- Shared testing delivers higher quality earlier in the SDLC
+-- Building quality from the outset eliminates context switching and rework
---- What does this mean to you?
+- What does this mean for you?
+-- Higher performing teams who find greater fulfillment in their work
+- How do i do this?
 -- Designing a Definition of Done with the team
 --- When starting a story, we use a Three Amigos meeting, involving Coder, Tester and Product
 --- We outline our story implementation